ISISComputingGroup/EPICS-lakeshore340/README.md

 # EPICS-lakeshore340
-EPICS support module for a lakeshore 340 temperature controller
+EPICS support module for lakeshore 340 and 350 temperature controllers